What is U-Build?

 Do I need scaffolding?

 We recommend fixed scaffolding by an approved scaffolding installer for buildings over a single storey, with a covered roof to protect the panels and workers from rain.
-This allows the building to be built in winter, though it is also useful protection for inconsistent summer weather.
 For smaller projects where there will be no ‘working from height’ it may be possible to make the system using only a step ladder.

 What foundations do I need?